-Many patients with BPPV get relief from a treatment called the Epley maneuver which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.
+Many patients with BPPV get relief from physical treatments, such as the Epley maneuver, which involves moving the head in a specific series of positions in an attempt to force the dislodged crystals out of the semicircular canals.

-If Meniere’s disease is diagnosed, patients can get relief from a pressure pulse generator called a Menniett Device and sometimes prescription anti-dizziness drugs such as Antivert.
-Patients are also advised to reduce their salt intake and take diuretics to reduce fluid retention in the inner ear.
+If Meniere’s disease is diagnosed, patients are advised to reduce their salt intake to reduce fluid retention in the inner ear.
+They may also be given anitbiotics or steroids to treat inflammation, as well as anti-vertigo drugs and diuretics.
 Hearing loss associated with Meniere’s disease can be corrected with a hearing aid in the affected ear if appropriate.

 How to take action

-If you suffer from vertigo or dizziness, your best course of action is to visit your primary care physician and ask for a referral to an Ear, Nose and Throat specialist (ENT).
+If you suffer from vertigo or dizziness, your best course of action is to visit your primary care physician and ask for a referral to an ear, nose and throat specialist (ENT).
 They are well-equipped to evaluate your symptoms and help bring relief whether you have BPPV, Meniere’s disease or some other disorder.
-If you are experiencing hearing loss as well, be sure to request a hearing evaluation during your exam.
+You may also need mental health help, as dealing with a balance disorder or dizziness is known to cause anxiety.